ROCm/rocWMMA/docs/source/API_Reference_Guide.rst

 rocWMMA Enumeration
 ^^^^^^^^^^^^^^^^^^^

-   Enumeration constants have numbering that is consistent with standard C libraries.
+   Enumeration constants have numbering that is consistent with standard C++ libraries.

 layout_t